May Birkhead

 May Rule Birkhead (1882–1941) was an American fashion and society reporter who reported from Paris between 1913 and 1941.
 She wrote primarily for the Paris editions of the New York Herald and the Chicago Tribune, and also contributed to the New York Times and as a radio correspondent for NBC News.

 Birkhead launched her career as a journalist when, as a passenger on the RMS Carpathia, the ship came to the sinking Titanic's rescue in 1912.
-She gathered extensive accounts of Titanic passengers' experiences for the New York Herald, and was shortly thereafter offered a position at the Herald's Paris newspaper, commonly known as the Paris Herald.
+She gathered accounts of Titanic passengers' experiences for the New York Herald, and was shortly thereafter offered a position at the Herald's Paris newspaper, commonly known as the Paris Herald.
 Birkhead's reporting on American society in Europe drew so much attention that she was at one point referred to as "the society empress of the American press in Europe".

 Biography

 May Rule Birkhead was born in 1882 in Louisiana, Missouri, north of St. Louis.
 Her father was a dentist, and her mother came from a family with long Missouri roots.
 The family was close friends with that of James Beauchamp "Champ" Clark.

 Birkhead was embarking on her first visit to Europe when she had her encounter with the Titanic, and after the Carpathia returned the Titanic's survivors to New York, she reembarked for Paris, arriving in 1912.
 She resided in Paris from 1912 until 1940, when she fled the Nazi-occupied city.

 She died in New York in 1941, following "a long illness".